Tom-C-Wright/coding-task-2024/README.md

 # Answers

 1. //Optionally provide any notes relating to question 1 here.

+For the UI, I created a public `loadingContacts` property on the `ContactListComponent` and used the `NgIf` structural directive to remove the loading message from the DOM once the contacts are returned from the Contact service.

+To toggle the loading message I created a `onContactsLoaded()` method inside `ContactListComponent` and used a subscriber on `contactList$` to call this method when it is delivered a non-empty array of contacts.

 2. //Optionally provide any notes relating to question 2 here.
 3. //Provide your answer to question 3 here.
 4. //Provide your link or location of your file within the repo here.